severalnines/docs/user-guide/import.rst

 * MySQL Cluster (NDB)
 * MongoDB ReplicaSet
 * MongoDB Shards
-* PostgreSQL (standalone or replication)
+* PostgreSQL (standalone or streaming replication)

 There are some prerequisites that need to be fulfilled prior to adding the existing setup.
 The existing database cluster/server must:

 * Verify that sudo is working properly if you are using a non-root user.
-See
+See :ref:`Requirements - Operating System User`.
 * Passwordless SSH from ClusterControl node to database nodes has been configured correctly.
-See
+See :ref:`Requirements - Passwordless SSH`.
-* The target cluster must not be in degraded state.
+* The target cluster must not be in a degraded state.
 For example, if you have a three-node Galera cluster, all nodes must be alive, accessible and in synced.

-For more details, refer to the `Requirement <../requirements.html>`_ section.
+For more details, refer to the :ref:`Requirements` section.
 Each time you add an existing cluster or server, ClusterControl will trigger a job under *ClusterControl > Settings > Cluster Jobs*.
 You can see the progress and status under this page.
 A window will also appear with messages showing the progress.

 Import Existing MySQL Replication
 +++++++++++++++++++++++++++++++++

-ClusterControl is able to manage/monitor an existing set of MySQL servers (standalone or replication).
+ClusterControl is able to manage and monitor an existing set of MySQL servers (standalone or replication).
 Individual hosts specified in the same list will be added to the same server group in the UI.
 ClusterControl assumes that you are using the same MySQL root password for all instances specified in the group and it will attempt to determine the server role as well (master, slave, multi or standalone).

 When importing an existing MySQL Replication, ClusterControl will do the following: